 Rooftop solar has been derided by energy utilities (here in California, PG&E and Southern California Edison) as being “inefficient” and of “free use of their power grid”.
-Meanwhile, these same energy utilities irresponsibility cause gigantic forest fires from arcing overhead power lines, and require ever-more energy “blackouts” cutting power to diminish fire-danger, and in times of high-energy demand (more or less demonstrating their failures on both fronts).
+Meanwhile, these same energy utilities irresponsibly cause gigantic forest fires (from arcing overhead power lines), and require ever-more energy “blackouts” (cutting power to diminish fire-danger).
+Both failures occur in times of high-energy demand (highlighting the utilities shortcomings on both fronts).
 The utilities’ response is to charge rooftop solar an exorbitant grid tax for rooftop solar (about $50/month), while paying a pitifully low $0.05 per kwh for power sold back to the utility grid.
 One suspects that energy utilities greedily want to be the sole photovoltaic provider, while the rest of us suffer.
 A broad and detailed look at the energy/global warming situation reveals that while there are some efficiencies in having energy utilities produce renewable energy and a grid to share and deliver this energy, there is a HUGE benefit to encouraging further rooftop solar, much of it “off grid”.
 By one estimate, rooftop solar could provide up to 40% of the nation’s electricity needs!
 To accomplish this goal, the State may need to intervene, encouraging cooperation, more efficient HVDC lines, and perhaps even taking over the grid under condemnation.
 (Schultze,2022),(Trinastic,2016)

 Why are the Utilities being so hard on Rooftop Solar?: Several reasons, starting with the potential of making the utilities obsolete.
 The energy utilities have enjoyed an energy monopoly for the past 100 years and are reluctant to give it up.
 They feel that their energy grid costs them a lot of money (for upkeep) and that rooftop solar needs to help offset these costs (with some merit).
 The utilities have their own competing photovoltaic (and other) energy sources, and perhaps see photovoltaic as a threat to their bottom line.
 The utilities own large photovoltaic operations in places like the Mohave Desert, which they argue are more efficient.
 There is some validity to this argument, since rooftop solar doesn’t always have optimal orientations to the Sun, but then what rooftop solar lacks in efficiency is made up for in sheer size.
 Additionally, photovoltaics are getting efficient and cheap enough so that orientation is less important.
 Another HUGE factor is that utilities LOSE about 40% of the energy they produce in HVAC transmission (line loss, mostly from heat, in lengthy power lines)